P. K. Yonge Developmental Research School: Organization

 Established in 1934 in Norman Hall on the University of Florida campus, P.K.
 Yonge is a one-school school district and also a department of the University of Florida College of Education.
 A laboratory school (reflected in the school's former name, the P.K.
 Yonge Laboratory School), the school's mission is to design, test, and disseminate innovations in K-12 education by serving a diverse student community.
-The school interim director is Lynda Hayes, Ph.D., the secondary school principal is Carrie Geiger, Ed.D., and the elementary school principal is Ashley Pennypacker Hill, Ed.D.
+The school interim director is Dr. Carrie Geiger, the secondary school principal is Dr. Pennypacker Hill, Ed.D., and the elementary school principal is Dicy Watson.
 Faculty, in addition to teaching duties, are required to engage in formal research projects each year, which are presented at an annual Inquiry Symposium attended by all P.K.
 Yonge faculty and colleagues from the University of Florida College of Education.

 P.K.
 Yonge is named in honor of Philip Keyes Yonge (1850-1934), who served 29 years on the Florida Board of Control (the former governing body for all Florida public universities), including 22 years as chairman of the board.

-At the beginning of the 2012–13 school year, P.K.
-Yonge opened a state-of-the-art elementary school building, and continues to work towards total campus revitalization.
-The second phase of campus revitalization ended with the opening of a state-of-the-art secondary school building in 2021.
+At the beginning of the 2021–22 school year, P.K.
+Yonge opened a state-of-the-art Middle and High School school building, and continues to work towards total campus revitalization, now focusing on a new gym with a scheduled opening for early 2027.

 Athletics

 Teams at the school compete under the name "Blue Wave."
-Valerie Flournoy has been the athletic director since 2023.
+Kelly Barrett has been the athletic director since 2025.
 The boys' basketball program won the state championship in 1991.
 The girls have won state championships four times: 1981, 1983, 2010, and 2012.
 The school has also won state titles in boys' cross country (1980), boys' track and field (1965, 2005, 2006, 2007), girls' track and field (2005), and girls' volleyball (2000, 2002, 2014, 2015).